Clemente Soto Vélez: Later years

 Soto Vélez met Amanda Andrea Vélez, who became his wife.
 His wife was a political activist in Argentina and was a member of the Socialist Party of Argentina.
 She was involved in Soto Vélez's work and inspired him to write, while she promoted his work by organizing events on his behalf.
 In the 1980s, the couple moved to Puerto Rico.
-Soto Vélez died in Puerto Rico on April 15, 1993.
+Soto Vélez died from emphysema in Puerto Rico on April 15, 1993.

 In 1995 on the Lower East Side of Manhattan (also known as Loisaida), author Edgardo Vega Yunqué and actor-director Nelson Landrieu founded the Clemente Soto Vélez Cultural and Educational Center (also known as the "CSV") to continue Clemente's legacy.